mlalexander/NICARSQL/README.md

 # NICARSQL

-This is the material for Cleaning Data with MySQL at NICAR 2017.
+This is the material for Cleaning with SQL at NICAR 2018.
 Please feel free to email me or reach out to me via Twitter if you have questions or concerns.

 madi.alexander@gmail.com or twitter.com/MadiLAlexander